WebCrawlerAPI/n8n-node-webcrawlerapi/README.md

 - Scrape content from any URL using the `/v2/scrape` endpoint
 - Choose output format: Markdown, Cleaned, or HTML
 - Remove unwanted elements using CSS selectors
-- Use AI-powered prompts to extract specific information
+- Use AI-powered prompts to extract specific information from the page

 #### Credentials
 To use this node, you need a WebCrawlerAPI credential: